 Hours of Operation, Fees

-The Library is open to the public, Tuesday through Friday from Noon to 4:00pm, and Saturday from 10:00am to 4:00pm.
-Closed holiday weekends and for the month of February.
+The Library is open to the public, Wednesday and Friday from Noon to 5:00pm, Thursday from Noon to 6:00pm and Saturday from 10:00am to 2:00pm.
+We are closed on some holiday weekends (New Year's, Easter, Memorial Day, Labor Day, Thanksgiving and Christmas).

 Members of the Society can utilize the Library’s resources without charge.
 A $5 daily usage fee is required of all non-members; $3 for students; $1 for students participating in National History Day.
 Photocopies and microfilm copies are available for $0.25 per page.